AxonIQ/reference-guide/part3/repositories-and-event-stores.md

 Instead of simply rejecting all incoming commands when aggregates have been modified by another process, you could check whether the user's intent conflicts with any unseen changes.

 To detect conflict, pass a parameter of type `ConflictResolver` to the `@CommandHandler` method of your aggregate.
-This interface provides `detectConflicts` methods that allow you to define the types of events that are considered a conflict whene executing that specific type of command.
+This interface provides `detectConflicts` methods that allow you to define the types of events that are considered a conflict when executing that specific type of command.

 > **Note**
 >